Lithuanian cuisine: Dairy products

 Lithuania is known for quality dairy products.
 Dairy products play an important role in Lithuanian cuisine; curd cheese (similar to cottage cheese) may be sweet, sour, seasoned with caraway, fresh, or cured until semi-soft.
 Lithuanian butter and cream are unusually rich.
 Sour cream is so prominent in Lithuanian cuisine, that it is eaten with everything - meat, fish, pancakes, soups, desserts, salads, and so on.
 The sour cream Žemaitiškas kastinys is registered in the EU and UK as a Traditional Speciality Guaranteed (TSG).

 Lithuanian curd snacks called sūreliai are popular too.
 Also, a big variety of different soured milk products are available in the supermarkets, though some people still prefer making their own soured milk.
 A Milk road route was created which leads through important objects of milk production in Lithuania.

 Milk and milk derivatives

-Variety of milk is large – milk, buttermilk, soured milk, kefir, cream, yogurt.
-Most traditional are buttermilk and soured milk, eaten with boiled potatoes.
+There is a large variety of milk products—milk, buttermilk, soured milk, kefir, cream, and yogurt.
+The most traditional are buttermilk and soured milk, which are eaten with boiled potatoes.